decadevvv/blackjack-simulator/README.md

 1. never-explode: never split and double, only hit on hard point < 12
 2. dealer: mimic dealer, always hit on point < 17
 3. basic: the basic strategy introduced in the book `Beat the Dealer: A Winning Strategy for the Game of Twenty-One` by `Edward Thorp`.
-4. ask-user: you can also play with the simulator, here is an example
+4. ask-user: you can also play with the simulator by answering `Y` or `N` in command line

 How to build: